yasminfrost-IT/ISDMTute12Group4/ProblemDefinition.md

 Lack of an efficient and skill based target list that could be corresponding to customers/relationship managers profiles.

 **Objectives**
-The objective of this project is to develop an information system that: offers customers a less time consuming, overwhelming approach to the company. improve the call flow rate of the company by using a skill matching based system that matches customers to relationship managers based on product knowledge and experience, and corresponding to cultural backgrounds and language proficiency among other things.
+The objective of this project is to develop an information system that:<br/>
+offers customers a less time consuming, overwhelming approach to the company.<br/>
+improve the call flow rate of the company by using a skill matching based system that matches customers to relationship managers based on product knowledge and experience, and corresponding to cultural backgrounds and language proficiency among other things.<br/>
-Creates a potential target customers list from existing databases, and offers each RM with guidelines and proposed product based on their product knowledge/experience.
+Creates a potential target customers list from existing databases, and offers each RM with guidelines and proposed product based on their product knowledge/experience.<br/>
-Direct customers to interactive voice response that prompts the customer with options and handles call routing to relationship managers.
+Direct customers to interactive voice response that prompts the customer with options and handles call routing to relationship managers.<br/>
-Able to calculate and update the score based on previous call durations, performance and experience to each relationship manager.
+Able to calculate and update the score based on previous call durations, performance and experience to each relationship manager.<br/>

 **List of Stakeholders**